© Ouparazzi Images

 About the makers

+Bobby Rodwell works as a producer and writer in theatre, documentary film and radio focusing.
 Also, she is a funder and a director of the company mehlo-maya (eye-to-the-sun).
 Bobby studied Theatre, Social Anthropology and African History.

-Using this approach Bobby has created The Story I am About to Tell on the Truth and Reconciliation Commission where three people told their stories.
-Also, she made Frontieres which gave space for personal testimonies on migration into South Africa.
+After hearing stories of survivors of human rights violations, she uses those personal testimonies now in theatre for social change on socio-political issue across the continent.
+Using this approach Bobby has created The Story I am About to Tell on the Truth and Reconciliation Commission in South Africa.
+Also, she made Frontieres which is about personal testimonies on migration into South Africa.
 In her performance Flipping the Script survivors told about their experiences with gender-based violence.

 Waiting List